+- o Date Range: 1/1/2021-6/30/2022

+- o N = 399

+- 6% are active military or veteran.

+- Both Military Veterans and Military Dependents increased from 1% in 2021 to 2% in June 2022.

-- Date Range: 1/1/2021-12/31/21 - o N = 242 - 6% are active military or veteran. - The question was added mid-January 2021 and was not included in the 2020 survey. - o Not applicable refers to respondents who answered the question but were not active military, veterans, or military dependents. - Implications: Military volunteers may need certification for their service work, and accurate tracking of hours will be necessary.
+- o The question was added mid- January 2021 and was not included in the 2020 survey. - o Not applicable refers to respondents who answered the question but were not active military, veterans, or military dependents. - o Implications: Military volunteers may need certification for their service work, and accurate tracking of hours will be necessary.
 The concentration of military in San Diego County means there is room for growth in this area.
 Resuming our partnership with the Armed Services YMCA, or build relationships with new partners such as Support The Enlisted Project (STEP), and providing recruitment materials could be a good on-ramp to bring in more military volunteers.